Childhood cancer stage at diagnosis and survival

 Staging completeness was high overall for each of the 16 major childhood cancers

-A high proportion of cases for the 16 major childhood cancer types could be staged overall using the Tier 1 (95%) or Tier 2 (94%) staging criteria.
-The proportion of cases staged for each cancer type using the Tier 1 criteria ranged from 85% (for acute myeloid leukaemia) to 99% (for retinoblastoma).
-Using the more detailed Tier 2 criteria, the proportion of cases staged ranged from 84% (for non-rhabdomyosarcoma soft tissue sarcoma) to 98% (for ovarian cancer and retinoblastoma).
+A high proportion of cases for the 16 major childhood cancer types could be staged overall (up to 95%).
+The proportion of cases staged for each cancer type ranged from 83% (for acute myeloid leukaemia) to 98% (for retinoblastoma).

 Of the 16 cancer types, acute lymphoid leukaemia was the most commonly diagnosed childhood cancer